fph/pgdoubling-quad2/README.rst

 FAQ
 ===
 Q: why are the function names so long?

 A: I find it more expressive than the default 'shorten everything' (and slightly inconsistent) Matlab syntax.
 If you use Matlab's editor, you can configure it for tab completion and they will be fast to type as if they were short.
 If you use some other editor, well, I hope it supports tab completion.
 After all, you're using it because it's better than Matlab's builtin one, right?

 Q: why is it so slow?

 A: mainly, because of the \Pi RQ factorization (which should be rewritten in a MEX file, but MEX files are a mess) and because of option parsing (which could be removed, at the expenses of configurability and parameter-tweaking-ability).
 In general, some more performance could be squeezed out, the functions are not aggressively optimized.

 Q: why do you roll your own option parsing functions?
 OOP is slow as hell in Matlab!

-A: I haven't found yet an option parser which satisfy some basic requirements, namely: (1) can pass options unchanged to subroutines (2) complains at the end if and only if there are unused parameters (3) has an acceptable syntax which does not require me to specify option names in 18 different places.
+A: I haven't found yet an option parser that satisfies some basic requirements, namely: (1) can pass options unchanged to subroutines (2) complains at the end if there are unused parameters (3) has an acceptable syntax which does not require me to specify option names in 18 different places.
 If you know of one, let me know.

 Q: does it work when there is a mass matrix E?

 A: no, and it would require significant changes to the algorithm to support it.
 We'll be working on that hopefully.

 References